smartive/giuseppe/README.md

 This was a short example of the possiblities of giuseppe.
 Please find a more detailed version of the documentation in the [links at the start](#docs) and/or the `docs/` folder.

+#### Examples

+There are many examples located in the [examples](examples) folder!
+Please have a look there for various use cases :smile:.

 ## Testing